klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 Once deserialized by the application, it would automatically spawn a calculator on the application hosting server.

-So, the above pieces of code are trivial examples on how the exploitation process works.
-The next question would be, could it be possible to exploit it without relying on the Damn Vulnerable RCE class?
-The answer is yes, and it's provided, similarly to JAVA, by means of **POP gadgets**.
+The next question would be, could it be possible to exploit it without relying on the "Damn Vulnerable" RCE class?
+The answer is yes, and it can be done, similarly to JAVA, by means of **POP gadgets**.

 The only exception being that each formatter holds its own exploitation methodology and its gadgets.
-Practically each formatter has visibility only to certain objects types, so not every gadget can be used with a specific formatter (We'll see a manual example of that later on in this document).
+Informally, in .NET each formatter has visibility only to certain objects types, so not every gadget can be used with a specific formatter (We'll see a manual example of that later on in this document).

+#### Generate payloads dinamically: ysoserial.net

 During the years, **ysoserial.net** was created, which allows to generate automatically serialized payloads using known .NET gadgets.
 The tool is available [here](https://github.com/pwntester/ysoserial.net/)